View over Hvar Harbour and its luxury motor yachts docked and sailing yachts in anchor.

 Croatia, Dalmatia, Brac Island, Zlatni rat beach

-Day 2/Sunday: Milna Brač – Hvar (Palmižana)
+Day 2.
+Milna Brač – Hvar (Palmižana)

-Hvar is renowned for its many historical buildings, such as the impressive fortress looming high above the town.
+Hvar Town is renowned for its many historical buildings, such as the impressive fortress looming high above the town.
 But many are also located just around the main square, which is known to be the largest in Dalmatia.
-This is a wonderful place to enjoy a coffee and appreciate the surroundings which rival the experience of being in Venice.
+This is a wonderful place to enjoy a coffee and appreciate the surroundings, which rival the experience of being in Venice.

 A secret for those who like to party: Carpe Diem Beach on Stipanska Island hosts a raving Full Moon party, offering a perfect fusion of nature, music and celebration.

-Day 3/Monday: Hvar – Korčula (Badija)
+Day 3.
+Hvar – Korčula (Badija)

 You have the option to spend the night on anchor here and enjoy the peaceful surroundings.
 Alternatively, you can aim to reach ACI, your next stop 22 nautical miles to the East.
 Be on the lookout for windsurfers and kiteboarders as you navigate the narrow channel between the Peljesac peninsula and the northeast end of Korcula.
 This area, known for its consistent northwest wind called Maestral, is a popular spot for water sports enthusiasts.

-The town of Korčula, often referred to as “small Dubrovnik,” unfolds around the old medieval city on a small oval peninsula, enclosed by medieval city walls.
-Once safely moored in ACI Korčula, immerse yourself in the charm of the town’s stone buildings, and street music, and explore the many galleries and jewelry shops.
+The town of Korčula, often referred to as “small Dubrovnik,” unfolds around the old medieval city on a small oval peninsula enclosed by medieval city walls.
+Once safely moored in ACI Korčula, immerse yourself in the charm of the town’s stone buildings and street music and explore the many galleries and jewelry shops.

 The medieval city of Korčula

-Day 4/Tuesday: Korčula – Lastovo
+Day 4.
+Korčula – Lastovo

 Alternatively, consider berthing at Porto Rosso restaurant in the hidden bar of Skrivena Luka on the southern side of the island.
 This restaurant offers a magical stay with a view of the blue horizon towards Italy.
 Try their recommended dish: Pasta with lobster.

-Day 5/Wednesday: Lastovo – Vis
+Day 5.
+Lastovo – Vis

 As you approach the island of Vis, you have the option to choose between the southern and northern parts.
 On the southern side, facing Italy, lies the charming fishermen’s settlement of Komiža—a picturesque place protected by a long dock.
 Komiža provides a great hideaway from the Bora wind, especially now that you are far from the mainland.
 It’s advisable to enter Komiža before noon if adverse weather is common late in the day.

-On the northeastern part of Vis, you’ll find the town of Vis, offering a stark contrast to Komiža with a more modern and aristocratic ambience.
+On the northeastern part of Vis, you’ll find the town of Vis, offering a stark contrast to Komiža with a more modern and aristocratic ambiance.
 With historical significance dating back to 400 B.C., Vis Is full of impressive stone buildings, reflecting architectural influences from Italy.

 After five days on the move on the water, you might be ready to spend a little more time on land.
-Consider taking a tour around the islands, with a military tour offering glimpses of catacombs and other army structures scattered across the island.
+Consider spending day 5 taking a tour around the islands, with a military tour offering glimpses of catacombs and other army structures scattered across the island.
 This tour is available from both Vis and Komiža.
 Ask the guide to take you to a hidden restaurant serving delicious “Peka”—a must-try traditional Dalmatian barbecue dish featuring a combination of vegetables and meat (or octopus) prepared in special pots under a bell.
 One highly recommended spot is “Roki’s,” where you can also indulge in exquisite wine tasting.
 The family takes pride in their organic grape production.

 Vis, Croatia

-Day 6/Thursday: Vis – Šolta
+Day 6.
+Vis – Šolta

-After exploring Vis, it’s time to accept that your journey is leading you back to the mainland.
+On day 6, after exploring Vis, it’s time to accept that your journey is leading you back to the mainland.
 However, there’s still beauty to discover as you head back via the island of Šolta.
 Positioned in front of Split, you passed it from the northern side on the first day en route to Milna.
 The northwest end of the island offers several appealing options for your last night.

 For those who enjoy anchoring, Šešula Bay is likely to be a preferred choice.
 Nestled among pine trees, this bay hides a few delightful restaurants reachable by dinghy or using their buoys.
 A 10-minute walk will take you to Maslinica, a village home to a modern marina, which provides protection from all winds.
 In this bay, you’ll find Martinis Marchi, a mansion with an excellent restaurant offering a fine dining experience with a great view.
 Alternatively, explore the charming village to discover other authentic restaurants and pubs.
 Don’t miss the must-see sunset from the marina’s dock.